-- 14. Incubate the plates overnight at 37°C. - 15.
-The next afternoon, pick one colony from each transformation and transfer into 10 ml LB-kanamycin broth and grow overnight at 37°C while shaking at 225-250 rpm. - 16.
-The next morning transfer 5 ml of the overnight culture into a clean tube and store at 4° C. - 17.
+- Note When plating less than 100 μ l, first place a 100- μ l pool of NZY^+ broth on the agar plate.
+Pipet the transformed cells into the pool of NZY^+ broth, then use a sterile spreader to spread the mixture. - 14.
+Incubate the plates overnight at 37°C. - 15.
+The next afternoon, pick one colony from each transformation and transfer into 10 ml LB-kanamycin broth.
+Grow the cultures overnight at 37°C while shaking at 225-250 rpm. - 16.
+The next morning transfer 5 ml of each overnight culture into a clean tube and store at 4° C. - 17.
 (OPTIONAL) Prepare miniprep DNA from some or all of the remaining 5 ml using any standard miniprep procedure.
 Digest 5 μ l of the miniprep DNA with Pac I and analyze by agarose gel electrophoresis (using a 0.8% agarose TAE gel).
-Confirm the desired restriction pattern (one band ~30 kb and a second band of either 3.0 kb or 4.5 kb) prior to inoculating a 500-ml flask in step 18. - 18.
+Confirm the desired restriction pattern (one band of ~30 kb and a second band of either 3.0 kb or 4.5 kb) prior to inoculating a 500-ml flask in step 18. - 18.
 Use the 5 ml of overnight culture stored at 4°C to inoculate a flask containing 500 ml LB-kanamycin broth.
 Grow the culture overnight at 37° while shaking at 225-250 rpm. - 19.
 The following morning, prepare maxiprep DNA from the liquid culture.
 This DNA will be used to transfect human cells and must be of suitable quality and purity (e.g. prepared using standard cesium chloride density gradient centrifugation or affinity column purification that produces DNA of equivalent quality). - 20.
 Digest a sufficient amount of each purified recombinant adenovirus plasmid with Pac I. (5 μ g of DNA is needed for each transfection.) - 21.
 Run 0.2 μ g of each cut DNA on a 0.8% agarose TAE gel and confirm the desired restriction pattern (one band ~30 kb and a second band of either 3.0 kb or 4.5 kb). - 22.
-Remove buffer and enzyme from the remainder of the restriction reactions by phenol extraction/ethanol precipitation or using a similar DNA purification kit, such as the Stratagene StrataPrep PCR Purification Kit. - 23.
-Under sterile conditions, resuspend the DNA in 50 μ l of sterile 0.1 × TE buffer or dH2O.
+Remove buffer and enzyme from the remainder of the restriction reactions by phenol extraction/ethanol precipitation or using a similar DNA purification kit (e.g. the StrataPrep PCR Purification Kit). - 23.
+Under sterile conditions, resuspend the DNA in 50 μ l of sterile 0.1× TE buffer or dH2O.
 Store the resuspended DNA at -20°C.